department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-plan.md

 Feb 2021](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md)) have indicated that site search and other search tools are not noticed and used as much as we anticipated.
 To address this, the Search & Discovery team is considering new ideas for better surfacing site search and other search tools.

 ## Research questions
-- What are users' reactions to a landing page that highlights search tools?
+1. What are users' reactions to a landing page that highlights search tools?
-- Do users try using the search tools from links on the landing page?
+1. Do users try using the search tools from links on the landing page?
-- How do users react to Search in the header taking them to a landing page?
+1. How do users react to Search in the header taking them to a landing page?
-- How do users react to new search link(s) in the "top 4" boxes taking them to a landing page?
+1. How do users react to new search link(s) in the "top 4" boxes taking them to a landing page?
-- Do users try using the search tools from links on the search results page?
+1. Do users try using the search tools from links on the search results page?
-- Are users able to complete tasks without getting stuck?
+1. Are users able to complete tasks without getting stuck?

 ## Hypotheses
-- A *search landing page* that highlights other search tools will result in more users using the search tools.
+1. A *search landing page* that highlights other search tools will result in more users using the search tools.
-- A *search results page* that highlights other search tools will result in more users using the search tools.
+1. A *search results page* that highlights other search tools will result in more users using the search tools.
-- New search link(s) in the "top 4" boxes will results in fewer users getting stuck while trying to complete tasks.
+1. New search link(s) in the "top 4" boxes will results in fewer users getting stuck while trying to complete tasks.

-## Method
+## Method--Overview
 We will conduct remote moderated research sessions via Zoom.
 Participants will be given tasks to do with a design prototype.

+## Method--Details
-**Potential pages for the design prototype:**
+### Potential pages for the design prototype:

 Page | Links Connected
 ------------------|--------------